isoux/R4R/README.md

 > *“Would it be possible to create a working OS kernel that utilizes **all four rings**, not for fun only, but to explore what functionality, structure, and security features Intel had envisioned?”*

 This project aims to answer that question — even if only partially — and in doing so, encourages others to look back at the hardware roots of operating system design.

+## Project Description

+**R4R** is an *experimental hobbyist operating system* designed to showcase and demystify the functionality and interaction of all four Intel x86 protection rings (Ring 0–3), starting with the i386 architecture.
+It is not intended as a full-fledged operating system, but rather a platform for learning, demonstration, and artistic expression.

+It stems from a curiosity to explore underutilized or forgotten hardware features.
+While most modern systems operate using only Ring 0 (kernel) and Ring 3 (user), **R4R** attempts to bring all four rings into play in a coordinated and observable way.

+## Hardware Requirements

+- Minimal support will begin with the **Intel 486 (i486)** processor.
+- Will be **bootable from a floppy disk** for maximum compatibility with vintage PCs.
+- Designed to run on real hardware (i386/i486) as well as emulators like **QEMU**, **Bochs**, or **VirtualBox**.

 ---